 Chandler Traditional Academy offers services to enhance school unity, parental involvement, and an environment that promotes student success, care, and safety.
-Services shall include, but are not limited to Fundraising, Parent-Student-Teacher Policy book, pre-teaching, Tutoring Club, parent volunteers, and Spalding parent courses.

 Kids Express provides before and after school care for the CTA campuses.
 Information is available at the Chandler District office or on school and district websites.